-There are several special events held throughout the year at Disney World.
+There are several special events and festivals held throughout the year at Disney World.
 Epcot’s Flower and Garden Festival is 1 of those.

-In this guide, we’ve got details on when it’s held, what takes place, how we suggest touring, and thoughts on whether or not it's worth it.
+In this complete guide, we’ve got details on when it’s held, what you’ll find (including all the great food, drinks, and beautiful topiaries!) and whether or not we think it is worth it.

 Let’s get started…

 Check out all of the booths for the 2022 Flower and Garden Festival on the map below, including our favorite overall booths, favorite items at each booth, and locations for indoor and outdoor seating.

 Save to your phone to easily reference later.

 Ready to explore more Flower & Garden Festival booths?
 Take a look at the links below for menus and reviews.